ossner/ossner/README.md

-### Hi there 👋 I build lots of stuff that's sometimes only kinda bad
+### I build lots of stuff that's sometimes only kinda bad